-Of the six generals to die, three were on the Union side and three were on the Confederate.
-And of the three Union generals, two were graduates of the military academy at West Point.
-Rodman was not.
+Of the six who died, three fought on the Union side and three on the Confederate.
+And of the three Union generals, two graduated from the military academy at West Point.
+Rodman did not.

-In 1861, when the American Civil War broke out, Rodman faced a dilemma.
-He was a pacifist Quaker.
-Peace was a long standing name in the Rodman/Hazard families.
-They even named their village in South Kingstown, R.I.
+“Peace” was a longstanding name in the Rodman and Hazard families.
+The Hazards even named their village in South Kingstown, R.I.
 Peace Dale after the family name.

-Rodman quickly decided what side he would be on, abandoning his pacifist beliefs.
+Rodman quickly decided what side he would take, abandoning his pacifist beliefs.
 He petitioned the Secretary of State in Rhode Island to re-establish the Narragansett Guards, South Kingstown’s militia, and he was elected its captain.
 And in July, the regiment from Rhode Island saw its first action at the First Battle of Bull Run.

 In the months that followed, Rodman would lead the troops in the Battle of Roanoke Island, the Battle of New Bern and the Battle of Fort Macon.
-After nearly a year of service, Rodman returned to Rhode Island to convalesce from Typhoid fever.
+After nearly a year of service, Rodman returned to Rhode Island to convalesce from typhoid fever.
 But his stay did not last long.

 Rodman’s death came as part of Burnside’s monumental struggle to capture the bridge at the battlefield that now bears his name.